Reference: Advanced question syntax

 Only use the Treat Data as type option with comparison operators, such as Free Memory greater than 300, as shown in the example.

 The following example specifies the Max Age option.
 The syntax is sensor?maxAge=value.
 When specifying maxAge in the Explore Data field, specify a number of seconds.

 The following example specifies the Ignore Case option.
 The syntax is sensor?ignoreCase=value.
 0 means match case and 1 means ignore case.

 The following example specifies the Matches all option.
 A machine might have multiple interfaces and multiple IP addresses for those interfaces.
 In this example, the Matches all option is used to filter results for only computers with all IP addresses matching the specified string.
 You can specify this option only in the from clause.
 The syntax is with all sensor contains value.

-The following examples shows how to specify multiple advanced sensor options.
+The following example shows how to specify multiple advanced sensor options.

 Enable the Force Computer ID setting to convert a single-sensor, counting question into a non-counting question by forcing Tanium Clients to include the computer ID in their answers.
 Note that the Question Results page does not include the computer ID results when you select this option.
 Converting to a non-counting question is a workaround that resolves cases where a counting question returns the too many results answer.
 For details, see the KB article Troubleshooting Errors / Informational Messages (too many results message).
 You can enable the setting in the Explore Data field by using the Get?forceComputerIdFlag=1 statement.
 You can also enable the setting in the Question Builder, under Advanced Question Options.

 Last updated: 1/4/2022 5:25 PM | Feedback